davidclarke1995/3rd-Year-Project/README.md

 System uses JFrame Java Platform that adds support for the JFC/Swing component architecture

+### Minimum Functional Requirments

+- System must allow users to log into the system with a username and password.
+- System must allow people to send a broadcast message to everyone connected to the server on the system.
+- System must give people the option to send a private message to specific people on the system.
+- Users must have the option to delete themselves from the system.

+### Non Functional Requirments

+- Login page must be very simple and easy to use.
+- Chat section of the app must be basic enough that somone who has never used a computer before should be able to use this.
+- Develop the database to 3rd Normal Form for the implementation.

 ## Technology Used and Why

 ## Architecture of the Solution